The Good Hostess Guide

 Even if you are completely prepared, you will still find a million and one little details to finalize and will also need to calm those raging nerves.
 Everyone wants to be a perfect hostess and the stress is always there, no matter how coordinated you (or your party plan) are.
 So go ahead and bookmark this page and then read this again a few days before the main event so you are positive you have all your bases covered.

-If I were to stress the one ideal quality of a hostess, it would be that she is calm and relaxed.
-There is no evidence of stress on her brow, which is perfectly moisturized for this event.
-There are no beads of sweat running down her armpits, and she moves around the room with confidence, never rushing or panicking; simply smiling and chatting with the guests at her leisure.
+If I were to stress (hmm, that word) the one ideal quality of a hostess, it would be that she is calm and relaxed.
+There is no evidence of stress on her brow, which has been perfectly moisturized for this event.
+There are no beads of sweat running down her armpits, and she moves around the room with an aire of confidence, never rushing nor panicking; simply smiling and chatting with the guests at her leisure.
 She is the ideal that all hostesses aspire to, and I am sure that you have known your share of hostesses that exude this quality out of their pores.

-The way to achieve this unrushed appearance is to simply start early.
-We will be getting into the prep work next but for now, let’s take it from the morning of the party.
-Get up a little earlier than you normally would on the day of the event but don’t start doing anything for the party until you have done some things for yourself.
+The way to achieve this unrushed appearance is to simply start early (Editor: and a little Zen meditation wouldn't hurt either ;-).
+We will be getting into the prep work in the next section, but for now, let’s take it from the morning of the party.
+Get up a little earlier than you normally would on the day of the event, but don’t start doing anything for the party until you have done some things for yourself.
 Sit back and read a book while you have a nice cup or tea (or coffee).
-After your tea is finished, get dressed into something comfortable so you can get the meal ready or hang the decorations.
+After your tea is finished, get dressed into something comfortable so you can get the meal ready or hang the remaining decorations.

 Before you get into all the prep work of the day, make the few phone calls that you need to make.
 Check with the expectant mother first to make sure that she hasn’t gone into labour overnight (or with her husband if the shower is a surprise), confirm her ride to the shower and phone anyone who is running last minute errands for you.